2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 ```

-Notice that this component is actually a combination of two components.
-The body of the modal contains the form the user will fill out.
-Notice also that the `submitNewCatch` function that it takes.
-In React, props can be passed down like this as far as necessary.
-It makes for neater code and an easier time hunting bugs.
-Create a new component in the components folder called `NewCatchForm`.
+In the body of the Modal, we have our New Catch Form.
+This is another component that we will create.
+It is a form that takes the submitNewCatch prop that was passed to the modal, called upon submitting the form.
+In the *components* folder, make a new component called **NewCatchForm**.

 The New Catch form component is going to be a little bit different.
 Unlike the other components, forms cannot be stateless.
-They must keep an internal state to send its data somewhere else.
+A form must keep an internal state so that it can send its data somewhere else.
 Read [this](https://reactjs.org/docs/forms.html) doc for more information.

 Start by filling out the component like this: